ManarMohammed1/Data-Job-Market-Analysis-2023-/README.md

 # The Questions

-1. What are the most popular job roles and which countries have the most job postings?
+1. How are job postings for the top three data roles trending over time?

-2. How are job postings for top roles trending over the year?
+2. What are the skills most in demand for the top 3 most popular data roles?

-3. What are the most in-demand skills for each of these roles?
+3. How well do jobs pay for top three Data roles?

-4. How do skills correlate with salary, and what are the most optimal skills for a Data Scientist to have?
+4. What are the optimal skills for data scientist to learn?
+(High Demand AND High Paying)

 # Data Cleaning & Preprocessing